lanl/LaGriT/README.md

 #### Building LaGriT - Simple

-The simplest way to build LaGriT is:
+The simplest way to build LaGriT is with auto dectection and no options.
+Type the following (you can name the build directory anything you want).

 ```bash
 mkdir build/ && cd build/
 cmake .. && make
 ```

-You will find `lagrit` executable in the `build/` directory.

-Note, LaGriT will continue to build if ExodusII is not found.
-The Exodus and Netcdf libs are needed to write ExodusII libraries and are not otherwise needed.
+If you do not have ExodusII libs installed, the build will look similar to:
 ```
 -- ==========================================
 -- ============Configuring LaGriT============